Azure/azure-dev/cli/azd/docs/adding-command.md

 Azd uses the [go cobra library](https://github.com/spf13/cobra) to describe the commands it support.
 However, with the introduction of azd-hooks, azd required to create links and properties which are beyond cobra's command regular expectations.

 The [cmd](https://github.com/Azure/azure-dev/blob/main/cli/azd/cmd/root.go#L4) package in `azd` uses a higher order component called [ActionDescriptor](https://github.com/Azure/azure-dev/blob/main/cli/azd/cmd/actions/action_descriptor.go).
 This component defines a command beyond the cobra's command scope.
 It describes options, flags, middleware, and relations between other actions.
-After creating a `tree` of actions, the root node can be used to generate a cobra command `tree` our of it.
+After creating a `tree` of actions, the root node can be used to generate a cobra command `tree` from it.

 ## Adding top level command

-The `root action descriptor` from azd is called `root`.
-It is created as part of the `NewRootCmd()` implementation, as the starting phase of creating the cobra command hierarchy.
+The `top level action descriptor` from azd is called `root`.
+It is created as part of the `NewRootCmd()` implementation.
+It is the starting phase of creating the cobra command hierarchy.
 In order to add a new top level command, you need to `add` a child *action descriptor* to `root` like:

 ```golang
 root.Add("command-name", &actions.ActionDescriptorOptions{